shiarauzo/shiarauzo/README.md

 ## 👋 Hi there
-I'm **Shiara Arauzo**, a Peru-based Product Designer and qualitative research enthusiast.
+I'm **Shiara Arauzo**, a Design engineer and qualitative research enthusiast.
 Currently working at _Scotiabank Peru_.
 <br>
 I’m passionate about combining design and neuroscience to create software.